mwt/matthewthom.as/_posts/2021-03-11-fund-open-source.md

 This points to a general issue with this mechanism.
 People who like both popular and unpopular projects have an incentive to divert resources to the unpopular ones.
 This is a classic voting issue and is exactly the sort of behavior that QF was designed to prevent.

+## A better way

+NQF has the nice property that the deficit is exactly equal to your grant funding.
+So you can never generate more deficit than you have funding for.
+However, it lacks all other nice properties of QF or CQF.
+It does not result in an approximately efficient allocation and it can be defrauded by a single agent.
+However, it is possible to get the one advantage of NQF ($$ D = G $$) without losing any of these properties.
+You just have to stop the mechanism when $$ D = G $$.

+That is:

+1. Run QF or CQF with your preferred choice of $$ \alpha $$.
+2. Compute your deficit $$ D $$ after every donation.
+3. End the donation matching once $$ D = G $$.

+This last step could be achieved by cutting off donations completely or by putting a "donation matching is currently disabled" message on the screens of potential donors.
+The choice of $$ \alpha $$ would determine how long you can run the match.

 ---

 [^1]: These assumptions are from the QF/LR papers.
 VCG doesn't need all of these assumptions.